cn0047/stash/ed/api/github/README.md

 Don't forget to hit "Squash and merge" instead of "Merge pull request" for pr with > 1 commits.

 To add image into gist:

-Clone gist by using gist URL.
+Clone gist by using SSH gist URL.
 Add images into gist repo & commit.
 Now images public available so it's possible to copy image url from gist web page, and add into page like this: